sudheer-akkio/snowflake-utilities/README.md

 ## Installation and Setup

-### Install Snowflake Python Connector
+### Install Packages

-- Install python connector by executing `pip install snowflake-connector-python` in the terminal
+- Install all python package dependencies using conda by executing `conda create --name <env> --file requirements.txt` in the terminal from the top level directory

 ## Getting Started